Live Exploration of Dynamic Rings: Model and Basic Limitations

 By definition, the delays are such that all active agents have become inactive by the end of round $t$; the system then starts the new round $t+1$.

 Notice that, since access to a port is in mutual exclusion, in the same round at most one agent will move in each direction on the same edge.
-Also note that two agents moving in opposite directions on the same edge in the same round might not be able to detect each other.
+Recall that two agents moving in opposite directions on the same edge in the same round might not be able to detect each other.

 A major computational factor is the nature of the activation schedule of the agents.
 If $A(t)=A$ for all $t\in {\sc N}$, that is all agents are activated at every time step, the system is said to be {\em fully synchronous} (${\cal FSYNC}$).
-Otherwise the system is said to be {\em semi-synchronous} (${\cal SSYNC}$); the agents that are not activated in a round are said to be {\em sleeping} in that round; every agent is activated infinitely often.
+Otherwise the system is said to be {\em semi-synchronous} (${\cal SSYNC}$); the agents that are not activated in a round are said to be {\em sleeping} or {\em passive} in that round; the choice of which agent is active in a round is made under an adversarial scheduler, where every agent is activated infinitely often.
+When an agent is activated, it does not know whether or not it was active in the previous round.
 Observe that in ${\cal SSYNC}$ it is possible for an agent to be sleeping on a port.
 This is indeed the case when an agent $a$ gains access to a port $q$ when the link is not there (thus, it remains on $q$), and $a$ is not activated in the next round.
-What may happen to an agent sleeping on a port gives raise to different models, described in the following in a decreasing order of computational power (for the agents):
+What may happen to an agent sleeping on a port gives raise to different models, described in the following: